buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 Dry Run (``buildtest build --dry-run``)
 ----------------------------------------

-The `buildtest build` command can help troubleshoot your test script without actually running them via ``--dry-run`` option, which will stop after build phase.
-This can be used when you are writing buildspec to troubleshoot how test is generated.
+When you use the **buildtest build** command, you have the option to enter a dry run mode by adding the ``--dry-run`` option.
+In this mode, the command will simulate the build process but won't execute the tests.
+It's particularly useful when you're creating or editing a buildspec file and want to see how the test script is generated without actually running the tests.
-In this next example, we inform buildtest to stop after build stage.
+For instance, in the following example, we demonstrate how to instruct buildtest to halt after the build stage.

 .. dropdown:: ``buildtest build -b tutorials/vars.yml --dry-run``